utopia-foss/dantro/doc/plotting/creators/ext.rst

 .. _pcr_ext_plot_helper:

-The :py:class:`~dantro.plot_creators._plot_helper.PlotHelper`
+The :py:class:`~dantro.plot.creators._plot_helper.PlotHelper`
 -------------------------------------------------------------

 The aim of the PlotHelper framework is to let the plot functions focus on what cannot easily be automated: being the bridge between some selected or :ref:`transformed <pcr_ext_DAG_support>` data and its visualization.
 The plot function should not have to concern itself with things like plot aesthetics, as that can easily be automated.

-The :py:class:`~dantro.plot_creators._plot_helper.PlotHelper` can make your life easier by quite a lot as it already takes care of setting up and saving a figure and makes large parts of the matplotlib interface accessible via the plot configuration.
+The :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` can make your life easier by quite a lot as it already takes care of setting up and saving a figure and makes large parts of the matplotlib interface accessible via the plot configuration.
 That way, you don’t need to touch Python code for trivial tasks like changing the plot limits.
 But even more advanced tasks, such as creating an animation, are conveniently done using this framework.